Last updated February 2020

 Disclosure may also occur where it is lawfully authorised or required under any act, other law or statutory agency or foreign body.

-Destination NSW does not have any responsibility for privacy policies or practices of third party sites linked to from the listed websites.
+Destination NSW does not have any responsibility or liability for privacy policies or practices of third party sites linked from any of Destination NSW’s listed websites.

 Destination NSW takes all reasonable steps to ensure the Personal Information it collects is accurate, complete and up-to-date.
 Accordingly and as required by the PPIPA, you can access any of your Personal Information that we hold, except in the circumstances set out in appropriate legislation.
 If you would like to access or update your Personal Information, or if you would like to know more about the Personal Information that we may hold on you please e-mail us at email@example.com.